Autodesk/hig/packages/modal/README.md

 ## Styling

+Use the `className` prop to pass in a css class name to the outermost container of the component.
+The class name will also pass down to most of the other styled elements within the component.

-You will likely want to provide your own styles for the Modal body content, including positioning for Typography and Button elements.
-Modal has a `stylesheet` prop that accepts a function wherein you can modify Modal's styles.
+Modal also has a `stylesheet` prop that accepts a function wherein you can modify Modal's styles.
 For instance

 ```js
 import Modal from "@hig/modal";